hitting padel ball

 Pickleball

-Pickleball’s versatility and inexpensive setup are driving its unexpected growth in India.
+Pickleball’s popularity is exploding, particularly in North America and now in India, where it’s becoming a common recreational sport.
 The All India Pickleball Association (AIPA) has been a leader in spreading the game by setting up school programs and national events.
 There are now more than 50,000 players across the country, with main hubs in Pune, Hyderabad, and Gujarat.
-India hosted the Pickleball World Cup in 2023, demonstrating the sport’s potential as a competitive and appealing sport.
-Many people like the game because it’s easy to learn and doesn’t take up much room.
-It’s also becoming more popular in schools and senior communities as a way to stay fit and socialize.
+India hosted the World Pickleball Championship (WPC) in Mumbai in November 2024, demonstrating the sport’s potential as a competitive and appealing sport.

 9. Key Similarities Between Padel and Pickleball